Verdoso/GreenSummer/README.md

 The Spring integrated utilites can be enabled using the annotation @EnableSummer and specifying the appropriate parameters.

+### Checking project plugin versions
+- Use 'mvn org.codehaus.mojo:versions-maven-plugin:2.5:display-plugin-updates' to verify you are using the latest available plugin versions
+- Use 'mvn org.codehaus.mojo:versions-maven-plugin:2.5:display-dependency-updates' to verify you are using the latest available plugin versions

 I'll be adding documentation as time permits.